+!
 Consultant Contractual Staff Janitorial Personnel Security Personnel Total

 2022 0 3 5 2 10

 2023 0 3 5 2 10

-3. GOVERNANCE

-GOVERNANCE STRUCTURE AND COMPOSITION

-GOVERNANCE STRUCTURE

-At Pacific Online, we believe in balancing the interests of the many stakeholders and upholding shareholders' value.
+GOVERNANCE STRUCTURE AND COMPOSITION GOVERNANCE STRUCTURE At Pacific Online, we believe in balancing the interests of the many stakeholders and upholding shareholders' value.
 Our aim is to have equilibrium between economic and social and between individual and communal goals.
 With this in mind, our Board of Directors has established corporate governance principles to ensure accountability, fairness and transparency in the organization.

-Board of Directors

-The principal roles of the Board of Directors of Pacific Online are to oversee how management serves the interests of the shareholders and other stakeholders, and to ensure that the latter are adequately and timely informed of all relevant information about the Company.
-Towards this end, the Board has adopted corporate governance principles to ensure its independence and keep itself fully-informed of the key risks and strategic issues facing Pacific Online.

-BOARD COMMITTEES

-To assist the Board of Directors in ensuring compliance with good corporate governance principles, the following committees have been formed:

-DIRECTOR'S NAME DESIGNATION DIRECTORSHIP Willy N. Ocier Chairman Non-Executive Director Jackson T. Ongsip Member Executive Director Armin Antonio B. Raquel Santos Member Non-Executive Director Tarcisio M. Medalla Member Non-Executive Director Henry N. Ocier Member Non-Executive Director Raul B. De Mesa Member Non-Executive Director Ma.
-Gracia M. Pulido Tan Independent Lead Independent Director Roberto V. Antonio Independent Independent Director Joseph T. Chua 1 Independent Independent Director Laurito E. Serrano 2 Independent Lead Independent Director
+Board of Directors The principal roles of the Board of Directors of Pacific Online are to oversee how management serves the interests of the shareholders and other stakeholders, and to ensure that the latter are adequately and timely informed of all relevant information about the Company.
+Towards this end, the Board has adopted corporate governance principle to ensure its independence and keep itself fully-informed of the key risks and strategic issues facing Pacific Online.
+BOARD COMMITTEES To assist the Board of Directors in e committees have been formed: ensuring compliance e with good corporate governanc e principles, the following DIRECTOR'S NAME DESIGNATION DIRECTORSHIP Willy N. Ocier Chairman Non-Executive Director Jackson T. Ongsip Member Executive Director Armin Antonio B. Raquel Santos Member Non-Executive Director isclosure Tarcisio M. Medalla Member Non-Executive Director 2-9 Henry N. Ocier Member Non-Executive Director Raul B. De Mesa Member Non-Executive Director Ma.
+Gracia M. Pulido Tan Independent Lead Independent Director Roberto V. Antonio Independent Independent Director Joseph T. Chua 1 Independent Independent Director Laurito E. Serrano 2 Independent Lead Independent Director 1 - elected on May 26, 2023 2 - end of term on May 26, 2023 Executive Committee The Executive Committee which exercises, in between meetings of the Board, all the powers of the Board (except those powers expressly reserved by applicable law to the Board) in the management and direction of the business and conduct of the affairs of the Company, subject to any specific directions given by the Board.
+Willy N. Ocier Chairman Jackson T. Ongsip Director Armin Antonio B. Raquel Santos el Santos Director Audit Committee The Audit Committee assists the Company's Board in discharging its responsibilities with regard to financial reporting, external and internal audits and controls, including reviewing Pacific Online's quarterly and annual financial statements, considering the scope of the Company's annual external audit, approving the Company's internal audit program, advising on the appointment of external auditors, and reviewing the effectiveness of the Company's internal control systems and risk management systems.

-Executive Committee

-The Executive Committee which exercises, in between meetings of the Board, all the powers of the Board (except those powers expressly reserved by applicable law to the Board) in the management and direction of the business and conduct of the affairs of the Company, subject to any specific directions given by the Board.

-Willy N. Ocier Chairman
+Chairman/Independent Director

+Independent Director

+Director

+Independent Director

-Jackson T. Ongsip Director
+Chairman/Independent Director

-Armin Antonio B. Raquel Santos Director

-Audit Committee

-The Audit Committee assists the Company's Board in discharging its responsibilities with regard to financial reporting, external and internal audits and controls, including reviewing Pacific Online's quarterly and annual financial statements, considering the scope of the Company's annual external audit, approving the Company's internal audit program, advising on the appointment of external auditors, and reviewing the effectiveness of the Company's internal control systems and risk management systems.

-Joseph T. Chua 1 Chairman/Independent Director Ma.
-Gracia M. Pulido Tan Independent Director Tarcisio M. Medalla Director Roberto V. Antonio Independent Director Laurito E. Serrano 2 Chairman/Independent Director